Jason Spencer

 Jason Chauncey Spencer (born November 14, 1974) is an American physician assistant and Republican politician.

 Spencer was elected to the Georgia House of Representatives in 2010, representing district 180, and serving into July 2018.
 He was defeated by Steven Sainz in the May 2018 Republican primary for Georgia House of Representatives District 180.
 He strongly opposed the Affordable Care Act and helped prevent Medicaid expansion in Georgia.

 Spencer faced widespread criticism in July 2018 for his behavior during an episode of the satirical television show Who Is America? in which British comedian Sacha Baron Cohen, disguised as an Israeli counter-terrorist expert, led Spencer to drop his pants and shout multiple racial slurs.
 Criticized by Republican leaders, Spencer announced later that month that he would resign from the Georgia House of Representatives, and was replaced by Steven Sainz.

 Early life

-Jason Chauncey Spencer was born into a military family at Offutt Air Force Base in Nebraska on November 14, 1974.
 The family moved in 1978 to Moody Air Force Base in Valdosta, Georgia, and a year later to Alapaha, Georgia.
 Spencer graduated from Berrien High School in 1993.
 He attended Abraham Baldwin Agricultural College before transferring to Alabama State University, a historically black college (HBCU), on a full athletic scholarship for tennis.
 He transferred again to the University of Georgia, from which he graduated in 1997 with a degree in exercise & sport science.
 Spencer studied and trained as a physician assistant, receiving a second bachelor's degree from South University in Savannah and a master's degree in physician assistant studies from the University of Nebraska Medical Center in 2005.